 When I planted my small commercial apple orchard about 25 years ago I didn’t have any practical experience with growing apple trees.
 I was pretty much a babe in the woods.

 I relied upon books, pamphlets and advice from the local agriculture extension office and pomologists.
 Back then the “expert” advice for spacing semi-dwarf apple trees was 12′ to 15′ feet apart.

 The experts at Cornell University and Penn State took the place of the good advice my father-in-law tried to give me while I was planting my trees.

 My father-in-law who never grew an apple tree but had been a lifelong gardener came upon me one day while I was planting a bunch of 1-year-old apple whips.
-He advised me that the trees were being planted too close together and suggested that they be placed farther apart so as not to crowd each other once they attained full size.
+My father-in-law advised me that the trees were being planted too close together.
+He suggested that they be placed farther apart so as not to crowd each other once they attained full size.

 I dismissed his suggestion due to my perception of his lack of education and practical experience.
 I told him that 15 foot spacing was what the extension office pamphlet recommended.
 He had no use for newfangled Penn State notions and tried to convince me to add more space.
 He told me that he may not have ever read a book on orchard management but he knew something about the way trees grow.